ops

 test_eq(iopub_streams(msgs, 'stderr'), [])

-Raw-message filters for when the protocol wrapping is wanted (parent ids, per-message metadata) - nb_outputs above is the lossy convenience, these are the lossless ones.
+Raw-message filters for when the protocol wrapping is wanted (parent ids, per-message metadata) - msgs2outs is the lossy convenience, these are the lossless ones.

-Iopub messages carry protocol wrapping (headers, status chatter, execute_input echoes) that consumers rarely want. nb_outputs reduces them to the same output dicts a notebook file stores, so downstream code (e.g. renderers expecting nbformat shapes) can consume them directly.
-This mirrors nbformat.v4.output_from_msg without the dependency, minus schema validation.
+Iopub messages carry protocol wrapping (headers, status chatter, execute_input echoes) that consumers rarely want. fastcore.nbio.msgs2outs reduces them to the same output dicts a notebook file stores (mirroring nbformat.v4.output_from_msg without the dependency, minus schema validation), and exec_outs below composes it with a drain. output_types names the message types that carry outputs, for callers filtering by hand.

 test_eq(outs[0], dict(output_type='stream', name='stdout', text='hi\n'))